cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-24-cytoscape-electron.md

 - `filename`: either `user.json` or `followers.json`, depending on the request

 Data can be stored in two locations: the cache (in the OS's temporary directory) or distributed with the program, in the previously mentioned `preDownloadedDir`.
-Neither comes with an API request to use, so accessing both simultaneously is okay (whereas we don't want to issue an API request unless all other possibilities have been exhausted).
+Neither requires an API request to use, so accessing both simultaneously is okay (whereas we don't want to issue an API request unless all other possibilities have been exhausted).
 Both data sources, cache and pre-downloaded, use very similar functions except for their paths, so I'll discuss them as a pair.

 First of all, we'll be using [Promises](http://bluebirdjs.com/docs/getting-started.html) again, this time with the Bluebird Promise API.
 [`new Promise(function(resolve, reject)) { ... }`](http://bluebirdjs.com/docs/api/new-promise.html) creates a new Promise, which expects a function (with `resolve` and `reject` as arguments) to run after the Promise returns.
 A successful resolution of the Promise will call the function given as [`resolve()`](http://bluebirdjs.com/docs/api/promise.resolve.html), while an unsuccessful resolution (such as trying to access a file that doesn't exist on disk) will call [`reject()`](http://bluebirdjs.com/docs/api/promise.reject.html).
-Resolution is determined by the result of [`fs.readFile()`](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_readfile_file_options_callback), which takes a filename and callback functions as arguments.
+Resolution is determined by the result of [`fs.readFile()`](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_readfile_file_options_callback), which takes a filename and callback function as arguments.
 Once the file has been read, the callback function will be executed, leading the program down two possible paths: reject if an error occured, or resolve with the JSON data read from disk.

 Now that we've defined both Promises and their resolve/ reject functions, we need to return something from the `readFile` function.